web4plus/HEAVEN-Sandbox/README.md

 Using the features developed in software, users can freely build, analyze and experiment with neuromorphic systems, easily connecting them to a prepared bodies within cyberspatial environments, through the BRIDGES protocol.

+## [ How to install ]
+  * This software is destributed as open-source Godot 3.5.1 Project

 ## [ Frequently asked questions ]
  * REFERENCES
  >>
-	This software and its components is based on the research that was described in /n "[ UPGRADE ] - How to build an Artificial Brain with a hybrid of the spiking neurons (1 edition)" at https://github.com/web4plus/HEAVEN_Library/tree/main/EN
+	This software and its components is based on the research that was described in "[ UPGRADE ] - How to build an Artificial Brain with a hybrid of the spiking neurons (1 edition)" at https://github.com/web4plus/HEAVEN_Library/tree/main/EN